Jehezkel/sample_linker/README.md

 ### Backend

+This unnecessary split of app and server was triggered by requirement of supertest

 - Prisma - orm for connection with database and models
 - Jest - for testing.
 - Express - for coffe